Candas1/webstlink/README.md

+### I tinkered to get the demo directly hosted on github pages, and added support for AT32403RCT6 chip from Artery which is a faster clone of STM32F103RCT6

 webstlink
 ---------
 webstlink is a port of [pystlink](https://github.com/pavelrevak/pystlink), using the [WebUSB](https://wicg.github.io/webusb/) API as a backend to control ST-Link/V2 and ST-Link/V2-1 debug probes from the browser.